troy-west/apache-kafka-number-stations-clj/README.md

 [Number Stations](https://en.wikipedia.org/wiki/Numbers_station) are shortwave radio stations that broadcast formatted numbers, which are believed to be addressed to intelligence officers operating in foreign countries.

-We created a radio that captured ~3hrs of mysterious global Number Station broadcasts, taking the form of 1.5M messages from 541 Number Stations world wide.
+We created a radio that captured ~3hrs of mysterious global Number Station broadcasts, taking the form of 1.5M messages from 541 Number Stations world-wide.
 The radio also captured some spurious messages of no interest.

 Can we filter, branch, translate, group, window, and aggregate these messages to decode the hidden message?